transloadit/uppy/README.md

 ## Usage

-:warning: **Don’t use Uppy in production just yet, we’re working on it**
+:warning: :construction: **Don’t use Uppy in production just yet, we’re working on it**

 ### Installing from NPM